 It worked, except for the fact that I forgot to stir the milk/raspberry syrup combination as I poured in the seltzer, so the mottled look you see in some of the photos is because of that.
 The key to a perfect egg cream is rapid stirring as you pour the seltzer.
 I’d planned this one for a while and I forgot the most important part – go figure!

 Well, one of the ‘adventures’ was something we shouldn’t have done.
-Her mother worked so we were on our own until 6pm.
+Her mother worked, so we were on our own until 6pm.
 That gave us plenty of time to do this something we shouldn’t do – walk 3 miles to another town, a dangerous part of that town no less, where she wanted me to try the ‘best egg cream ever’.
-This ‘best egg cream ever’ lived in a small luncheonette/candy store with an old-fashioned soda fountain counter with swivel stools, and it WAS the best egg cream I ever had, even though it was my first.
+This ‘best egg cream ever’ lived in a small luncheonette/candy store that had an old-fashioned soda fountain counter with swivel stools, and it WAS the best egg cream I ever had, even though it was my first.
 It remains the best to this day, and I thank W for introducing me to the egg cream.

 By the way, our egg cream venture became a regular trek when I went to her house after school, and we never got caught.